ActuallyHappening/SmilePal-ESP32-BLE-rs/README.md

 [![Documentation](https://img.shields.io/badge/docs-esp32--nimble-brightgreen)](https://taks.github.io/esp32-nimble/esp32_nimble/index.html)

 This is a Rust wrapper for the NimBLE Bluetooth stack for ESP32, forked from https://github.com/taks/esp32-nimble.

+It is tested exclusively on an Adafruit ESP32 Feather board, but theoretically should work on any ESP32 board.

 ## Usage
 You must be in a project using `esp-idf-sys` with std lib, see this template to get started: